CodeCanna/E621Bot/README.md

 ## Editing your blacklist

-You can edit this default list by using `/edit_blacklist`, you will be sent your current blacklist which you can copy and past into the chat.
+You can edit this default list by using `/edit_blacklist`, you will be sent your current blacklist which you can copy and paste into the chat.
 From there you can edit it, and send it back to the bot.
 The bot will save your blacklist, and display the updated blacklist so you can verify the changes.

 ## How do I setup the bot?